ncss-tech/soilReports/inst/reports/region2/dmu-diff/README.md

 reportInit(reportName='region2/dmu-diff', outputDir='DMU-diff')
 ```

-Edit the associated `config.R` document with the DMU descriptions that represent the *old* and *new* records.
-Open `report.Rmd` and click on the "Knit" button.
+Open `report.Rmd` and edit the `projectname` parameter to match the project name that was used to setup your local NASIS database then click "knit".